Beverley: Normans and the Middle Ages

-After the Norman conquest, many pilgrims flocked to Beverley upon hearing reports of miracles wrought by the town's founder, John.
-However, much of the North of England rejected Norman rule, and sought to reinstate Viking rule.
+After the Norman Conquest, many pilgrims flocked to Beverley upon hearing reports of miracles wrought by the town's founder, John.
+However, much of the North of England rejected Norman rule, and sought to reinstate Anglo-Saxon rule.
 Towns in Yorkshire were obliterated by the Normans in response, with the Harrying of the North; but Beverley itself was spared, upon the Normans hearing about the town's saintly history.
 In 1086, Beverley was recorded in the Domesday Book as comprising around 19 households and lying within the Hundred of Sneculfcros.
 In the 12th century, Beverley developed from a settlement of several thousand, to an extensive town, stretching from around the North Bar area to the Beck in an elongated pattern, it was granted borough status in 1122 by Thurstan.
 Industry grew further, Beverley especially traded wool with the cloth making towns of the Low Countries.